mojodna/mojodna.net/_posts/2013-12-27-binary-streaming-with-hadoop-and-nodejs.markdown

 ## Reading and Writing `SequenceFile`s

-To run a job that only sees typed bytes, start it like so:
+To run a job that only sees typed bytes but uses `SequenceFile`s to contain both input and output, start it like so:

 ```bash
 hadoop jar /usr/lib/hadoop-mapreduce/hadoop-streaming-2.0.0-cdh4.4.0.jar \